grafana/mimir/docs/sources/getting-started/_index.md

 # Getting started with Grafana Mimir

-Grafana Mimir runs as either a single process or as multiple microservice processes.
-The single process mode is useful for users who want to try or develop on Grafana Mimir.
-The microservices mode allows you to independently scale different components and isolate failures.

-These instructions focus on deploying Grafana Mimir as a single process.
-For more information about the microservices, refer to [Architecture]({{< relref "../architecture/_index.md" >}}).
+These instructions focus on deploying Grafana Mimir as a [monolith]({{<relref "../architecture/deployment-modes.md#monolithic-mode" >}}), which is designed for users getting started with the project.
+For more information about the different ways to deploy Grafana Mimir, refer to [Deployment Modes]({{<relref "../architecture/deployment-modes.md" >}}).

 ## Before you begin